TheSmartGerman/esphome-fan-controller/README.md

 - you could easily skip the Buck converter and use two separate power sources 3.3v and 12v.
 - the fritzing diagram shows a 4-pin DHT-11, when in fact I have the simpler 3-pin version as shown in the parts list.
 The 4-pin version might need a pullup resistor, haven't tried it.

-## Common Wiring Error - not joining grounds
+### Common Wiring Error - not joining grounds

 NOTE: if you don't join your 3.3v and 12v ground wires together your fan will keep spinning.
 At least 5 different builds have reported this issue.

+### Extended Custom PCB Version
+This projects focus is now on a own custom PCB to have a small footprint and more options.

+***Improvements***
+- PWM is driven by a externel Transistor (MosFET)
+- PulsCounter Signal have some protective circuits to ESP input pins
+- optional PullUp / PullDown resistors
+- optional input voltage measurement
+- optional Display, just plug an play
+- Dedicated 4-Pin Molex style connectors for FANs
+- Extention pin header for e.g. UART

 ## Installing the software onto the ESP32